praxis/praxis/reference/resource-definitions.md

 | n/a     | /orgs/:org_id/blogs | GET  | Blogs    | index  | -n/a-          |
 +---------------------------------------------------------------------------+
 {% endhighlight %}

+The route command supports the `json` format parameter to retrieve the complete routing table in JSON format instead of the tabular example above.

+#### Route parameters

+Routes can also take optional parameters.
+One of these parameters is `:name` taking a String, which will allow us to refer to such particular route by name.
+The current way to access those routes is currently cumbersome, and we'll see about what could be done to simplify it, but it becomes very useful to both generate and parse urls referring to it.

+For example, I can get the path generator/parser from the above `list_one` route in by Blogs controller above by:

+{% highlight ruby %}
+# Get the path object corresponding to the route
+generator = Blogs.actions[:index].named_routes['list_all'].path

+# Then use it to generate routes (including parameters)
+generator.expand(id: 123) # => '/blogs/123'
+# Or use it to parse the parameters of an existing url sting
+generator.params('/blogs/123') # => {'id' => 123}
+{% endhighlight %}

+Any other options passed to the route will be sent to the underlying routing engine (Mustermann).
+This makes it possible to use advanced features like wildcards, and extra type matching restrictions.
+For example, the following route will match any url ending with `/do_stuff` except if it starts with `/special`:

+{% highlight ruby %}
+action :wildcards do
+  routing do
+    get '/*/do_stuff' , except: '/special*'
+  end
+  description "Will match '/foo/bar/do_stuff' but not '/special/do_stuff" params do
+    # :splat will contain the mathing pieces of the wildcards
+    attribute :splat, Attributor::Collection.of(String)
+  end
+end
+{% endhighlight %}

+Notice in the example above that if we use one or more wilcard operators for our routes, we will need to declare the `:splat` parameter.
+This parameter is a collection of strings that will contain the matched url segments from the path (one for each wildcard used in the path).
+See the [Mustermann site](https://github.com/rkh/mustermann) for more information about pattern types and other supported options.

 ### Query string params, embedded URL params, and payload